sandhiyasukumaran/imdbMoviesDSAI/README.md

 ![genreFreq](https://user-images.githubusercontent.com/81760484/164620806-17a03280-1762-4774-a01d-5abbd2c3a51e.png)

 **Observations (from Uni-variate)**
-most common genre : Drama
+- Most common genre : Drama

-we asked ourselves, why? is it because it is the most profitable? this formed our hypothesis that: assuming that the movies industry follows demand and supply, there is high demand for Dramas, so this genre will be the most popular with the highest ratings amongst the other genres.
+- We asked ourselves, why? is it because it is the most profitable?

+- this formed our hypothesis that: assuming that the movies industry follows demand and supply, there is high demand for Dramas, so this genre will be the most popular with the highest ratings amongst the other genres.

 **genres vs mean imdb_scores**

 We calculated the mean imdb_scores for each genre.

 The results :

 &nbsp;&nbsp;&nbsp;&nbsp;![genre_vs_score](https://user-images.githubusercontent.com/81760484/164622775-e9f8010f-2613-46b5-95cb-7522ae5e9c4a.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;